 - Early payment discounts, if applicable

 When you create an invoice, be sure to number it.
 And, make a note of the number in your business records.
 A number will let you easily look up the invoice in the future.

 Let’s say a customer calls with questions about what they owe.
 They can give you the number so you can find them in your system.

 How to create an invoice

 Need help creating invoices?
-Patriot’s online accounting for small businesses lets you create invoices with your business logo and email them to your customers.
+Patriot’s online accounting lets you create invoices with your business logo and email them to your customers.
 The software keeps records and generates reports so you can easily manage your invoices.
 Try it for free today!